MaastrichtU-IDS/get-started-with-docker/README.md

 👀 Check the [`.github/workflows/publish-docker.yml` file](https://github.com/MaastrichtU-IDS/get-started-with-docker/blob/main/.github/workflows/publish-docker.yml) to see an example of a workflow to publish an image to the GitHub Container Registry.

-👩‍💻 You just need to change the `IMAGE_NAME`, and use it in your GitHub repository to publish a Docker image for your application automatically!
+👩‍💻 You only need to change the `IMAGE_NAME`, and use it in your GitHub repository to publish a Docker image for your application automatically!
 It will build from a `Dockerfile` at the root of the repository.

 The workflow can be easily configured to: